What Makes Good Nurses Stand Out in Today’s Healthcare Field?

 Wondering what you can do with a BSN?
 See 10 nursing specialties you can pursue as a career.

 Nursing is a physically demanding job.
-You’ll need to be able to work long shifts, lift patients up when needed and move equipment.
-You’ll also need to be able to report to different locations quickly.
+You’ll need to be able to work long shifts, lift patients when needed, and move equipment.
+You’ll also need to be able to report to different locations quickly, so expect to spend long shifts on your feet.

 Make a Bold Move for Your Future